35 From 00: My Favorite Films From The Year 2000

 A formula love story done with enough maturity and with a genuinely (not to mention, metaphorically) honest heart, that I couldn't help but be swayed by it.

-A solid father/son/mystery tale of reunion that actually ventures into the reality warping aspects of time travel.
-And despite it's far reaching plot device, it's a formula that manages to find a way to make it all work out in the end.
+It is a science fiction themed crime thriller that is also a very solid father/son/mystery tale of reunion.
+Frequency is a nice idea that takes a couple of the basic standard formulas that we've seen in cinema many times before and manages to merge them together in one cohesive sci-fi escapist fantasy that actually ventures into the reality warping aspects of time travel.
+And despite its sometimes-far-reaching plot device, it's a hybrid that manages to find a way to make it all work out in the end.

 Heck, I can keep digging up a crap-load of doggie-theme phrases to help describe the premise of this movie ("sitting up" with wit, "rolling over" with laughter, etc),